vestrel00/contacts-android/docs/groups/update-groups.md

 For more info, read [Permissions handling using coroutines](./../permissions/permissions-handling-coroutines.md).

 You may, of course, use other permission handling libraries or just do it yourself =)

-### Starred in Android (Favorites)

-When a Contact is starred, the Contacts Provider automatically adds a group membership to the favorites group for all RawContacts linked to the Contact.
-Setting the Contact starred to false removes all group memberships to the favorites group.

-For more info, read [Get set contact options](./../other/get-set-clear-contact-raw-contact-options.md).